 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Epsom salt is a popular remedy for muscle aches and stress.
-People use Epsom salt foot soaks for a range of foot related complaints.
+Some people may use Epsom salt for their feet occasionally, to help with a range health complaints.
+However, Epsom salt foot soaks may not be suitable for everyone.

 Epsom salt is a natural compound that contains magnesium sulfate and has a crystallized structure.
 People have used Epsom salt for hundreds of years to treat a variety of ailments, including pain.
 However, there is limited research supporting many of the medicinal claims.